fgindraud/slam/Readme.md

 It can restore old layouts when you plug the same screens as before.
 It also updates its layout database when you manually change the layout, using 'xrandr' or a graphical tool.

+## Usage

+The daemon is available as a python library.
+To launch it, you need to create a python file importing the library, and start this python file as the daemon:

+    import slam
+    slam.start(<options>)

 ## Todo
 * Support for properties like backlight
 * dbus interface :